psysk6/CodexSyllabus/taskSheets/WithAnswers/1-Print_Statements_and_Variables..md

 #print rows C and D...
 ~~~~

-When you're done you should have a finished board.
-Submit your answer on Kattis.
+Print_Statements_and_Variables_Skeleton contains this code. submit on Kattis.

 That looks great! and we've made a really good start, but we can do better!
 Next time we'll be looking at iteration and look at how we can improve printing out the board.